 1. A network printer is located adjacent to the Reference desk.
-The cost of printing is ten (10) cents per page for black and white, and twenty-five (25) cents for color.
+The cost of printing is \$0.25 per page.
 Patrons are asked to use discretion when selecting material to be printed, and to be respectful of the fact that other patrons are entitled to equal access.
 The Print Release Station alerts the patron to the number of pages being requested to print.